What Is Microcopy? (And Why It Matters)

 And then there are the tiny moments.

-If you’ve never thought much about those?
-That’s normal.
+If you’ve never paid much attention to those?

 Most people don’t.